Vinyl vs. Fiber Cement Siding: What’s Right for Truckee Homes?

 For most homeowners in our region, fiber cement is the superior long-term investment.
 Its unmatched durability against snow, ice, impact, and fire provides peace of mind that is invaluable in a mountain climate.
 While the initial cost is higher, its long lifespan, minimal upkeep, and timeless curb appeal offer better overall value.
 The team of professional siding installers in Tahoe at Hexteriors often recommends fiber cement because we know it is a product that will protect our clients’ homes and look beautiful for decades to come.

-4. Can both siding types be painted?
+Can both vinyl and fiber cement siding be painted?

 Conclusion: Protecting Your Truckee Home with the Right Siding Choice